Motorola edge (2024) vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Motorola edge (2024) excels if you value premium ip68 water and dust resistance rating (rare in mid-range).
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Motorola edge (2024) is the better choice if you prioritize premium ip68 water and dust resistance rating (rare in mid-range).
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure